Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/workflowautomationbestpractices.md

 Best practices for workflow automation
 ======================================

-As our enterprise freelance program sees increasing adoption, we're learning that freelance program management is a high-demand, multi-faceted role.
+As our enterprise freelance program grows, we've learned that freelance program management is a high-demand, multi-faceted role.

 The following best practices were developed based on the experiences of Liane, a freelance program manager at Microsoft.
 Liane's responsibilities span everything from facilitating onboarding, to helping people understand how and when to engage freelancers, to processing and addressing employee concerns about enterprise freelance strategy.
 Automating some aspects of her work has been critical to sustaining operations.

-As we have automated workflows to support our freelance program at Microsoft, here are some best practices that have worked for us.
+As she's automated workflows to support our freelance program at Microsoft, here are some best practices that have worked for Liane.

 <ul class="panelContent cardsJ">
     <li>